-Family life insurance covers your life and provides your dependants with financial security should you die.
+Family life insurance covers your life and provides your dependents with financial security should you die.
 It is one of the worst things we can imagine and not something most people want to think about but unfortunately, it happens and for families who have no life cover, it can cause significant financial hardship.

 For most families, paying off debts including your mortgage and providing an ongoing income to live on are the main concerns.
 We would all want to ensure that our families can maintain a roof over their heads and continue their normal way of life.

 Family life can be significantly impacted if you are no longer there to support it and a life insurance payout can ease the financial pain.

 "More than 100 children and young people are bereaved of a parent every day in the UK"

 If your death will cause financial hardship for the people in your life, you probably need family life insurance.

 If you earn an income that helps to support your family it can be easy to work out how your death will cause financial complications.
 It is helpful to think about what you fund with your income and consider how it would be funded without you.
 This will begin to help you build the life insurance solution that you need.

 If you are a homemaker or someone who provides the secondary income to your household, you will need to think about what your income funds and how your other functions will be replaced.
 For example, childcare might need to be paid for or your partner may have to reduce hours of work to facilitate this - either way there is an associated cost.
 Some people will look to extended family members for support but do consider how long this can be sustained and the added pressures you might put on the people in your life in the long term.

 Family life insurance for blended/extended families